Cavalier King Charles Spaniel Breed Summary

 |Other Names||English Toy Spaniel; Toy Spaniel; Charlies; Prince Charles Spaniel; Ruby Spaniel; Blenheim Spaniel.|

-Cavalier King Charles Spaniel's are born to be companions and love nothing more than being with their ‘hoomans’, in fact they love us so much, they’re prone to never leaving our sides, making having a shower or going to the toilet a whole new experience!
-They are also very successful in sporting activities, particularly agility and flyball, as they are the largest of the toy breeds.
-However, these little pooches can be greedy at times, which doesn’t help that they’re already prone to getting fat!
-Instead of giving your pups left over food from dinner, strive to take them out for walkies.
+Cavalier King Charles Spaniel's are born to be companions and love nothing more than being with their ‘hoomans’, in fact, they love us so much, they’re prone to never leaving our sides, making having a shower or going to the toilet a whole new experience!
+They are very successful in sporting activities, particularly agility and flyball, as they are the largest of the toy breeds.
+However, these little pooches can be greedy at times, which isn't helped by the fact they’re already prone to getting fat!
+Instead of giving your pups leftover food, you should strive to take them out for lots of walks.
 This breed is generally quite intelligent, so as long as you use positive reinforcement, training them should be a walk in the park.
-Because they have soft personalities, shouting at them in counterproductive and rewards are needed.
-Personalities can however vary, from fairly quiet and calm, to lively and high-spirited.
-This means they don’t always make the best guard dogs – investing in an alarm system is probably a little safer!
+Because they have soft personalities, shouting at them is counterproductive and rewards are needed.
+Personalities can, however, vary, from fairly quiet and calm, to lively and high-spirited meaning they don’t always make the best guard dogs.

 While the Cavalier King Charles Spaniel itself is a relatively new breed, the ancestors of this small Spaniel type, known as toy spaniels, were depicted in artworks from the 16th, 17th, and 18th centuries, by artists as famous as Van Dyck and Gainsborough, although they appear to be a little different from the Cavalier King Charles Spaniel we know today, with their flat heads, high-set ears, and longish noses.